 Provider availability is the second important indicator of access to quality education.
 Providers include dentists, family physicians, and behavioral/mental health professionals.
 As of 2020, Santa Rosa County holds 39.8 dentist per 100,000 residents, 28.9 family physicians per 100,000 residents and 126.9 mental health providers per 100,000 residents.
 As of 2022, Santa Rosa County has been designated a Health Professional Shortage Area (HPSA) for the mental health discipline along with being a Medically Underserved Area (MUA).
-HPSAs and MUAs do not have enough primary care physicians, dentist, or mental health professionals to meet the needs of the community.
+HPSAs and MUAs do not have enough primary care physicians, dentist, or mental health professionals to meet the needs of the community13.
+No new data from the Achieve Dashboard has been released for 2022.